 "I went to the Ford School thinking that government was the way to make a difference.
 I learned a broad set of skills with which I could analyze issues and problems, set directions and make good policy.
 My education made me a broad thinker about a large number of issues, both public and private."

 Below is a formatted version of this article from State & Hill, the magazine of the Ford School.
-View the entire Spring 2013 State & Hill here.
+View the entire Fall 2013 State & Hill here.